 ACC women's basketball power rankings

-We’re eight weeks into the season and things are changing rapidly.
+We’re nine weeks into the season and things are changing rapidly.
 Here are On3’s ACC women’s basketball power rankings.

 1. Louisville